Objection Handling: 25 Common B2B Sales Objections & How to Respond

 Response script:

-"The reason I ask is that I'd rather complement your evaluation than duplicate it.
-There are specific areas where we differ significantly from [Competitor], and I'd like to focus our conversation on those differences so you get the most useful comparison."
+"Makes sense — [Competitor] is a solid company.
+Where are you in that conversation?
+Have you seen a demo, or are you early?
+I'd rather complement your evaluation than duplicate it.
+There are specific areas where we differ significantly from [Competitor], and I'd like to focus our conversation on those so you get the most useful comparison."

 Objection 18: "We've heard [Competitor] is better at [specific thing]."